Travel Insurance often comes in two forms; short-term and long-term for individuals and family members.

-International Health insurance plans for; global families, international students, employees, contractors, individuals and employer groups.
-Designed for anyone working, studying and living anywhere worldwide, including coverage in the U.S.
+Global families, international students, employees, contractors and employer groups.
+Designed for anyone working, studying, living and vacationing anywhere worldwide, including coverage in the U.S.

 - Individual & Family – Long & Short-Term plans.

-- Group – 2 or more global employees, independent contractors, Third Country Nationals etc.
+- Global employees, independent contractors, Third Country Nationals.

-- International Student – Inbound to U.S. or Outbound, high school, Jr, college, state college and university.
+- International Student – Inbound to U.S. or Outbound, high school, Jr, college and university.